hurrendor/cascadiajs24/day1_talks/navigating-ai-security.md

 76% of attacks have some social/human element.

-Pre-AI Hacking needed some expertise, and
-##
-AI skills now add the ability to create out believable websites or credential stuff.
+Pre-AI Hacking needed some expertise, and AI skills now add the ability to create out believable websites or credential stuff.

 Traditional MFA like SMS and TOTP are vulnerable to new advances.

 [Open source acclimation of AI](xtekky/gpt4free)

 ### Risks
-- Persistant: Protect against new weapons from AI
+- Persistent: Protect against new weapons from AI
 - Circumstantial: Protect against AI endpoints to prevent abuse and misuse
-- Nascent + developing: POtential future vector apps to protect
+- Nascent + developing: Potential future vector apps to protect

 ### Securing your app
 Upgrade bot and headless browsing detection